flopezval2023F/Capstone-Fars/README.md

 Inside that folder, create a file named:

 .env

+Your structure should look like this:

+User Interface/
+ └── config/
+      └── .env

 Open .env and paste the following, filling in your actual Databricks values:

 DATABRICKS_HOST=your_host_here